Takaya-Yamazato/IEICE-CS-edit/src/pages/news/2021-9-1-Be-A-Two-Way-Player.md

 ---

-By the way, you may have reached this page thanks to the QR code.
+Thanks to the QR code, you may have reached this page by the two-dimensional code pattern.
 [QR code was registered as an IEEE Milestone in 2020.](https://spectrum.ieee.org/how-a-board-game-and-skyscrapers-inspired-the-development-of-the-qr-code)

+And "Konnichiwa" is a Japanese word meaning "Hello."

 It seems that there is a seed of new research lurking in Japan.